MomentaiChris26/nerdsparadise/README.md

 $ruby app.rb add <name of game>
 ````

-### Displaying all games in the database outside the applcation
+### Displaying all games in the database outside the application

-To view all the games in the database, use the following command in terminal.
+To view all the games in the database, use the following command in the terminal.

 ````
 $ruby app.rb add display